danielbodnar/awesome-stars/BY-LANG.md

 ## Vue

+- [HelgeSverre/ollama-gui](https://github.com/HelgeSverre/ollama-gui) - A Web Interface for chatting with your local LLMs via the ollama API
 - [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 - [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.